mrkv/parsi/README.md

 # Parsi

-This simple Hanami application has one endpoint receiving only parameter.
+This simple Hanami application has one endpoint receiving array of URLs as a parameter.

-Receiving "urls" array parameter it fetches pages titles in parallel using Ruby Threads and persists in in database.
+It fetches pages titles in parallel using Ruby Threads and persists them in a database.

 This project demonstrates: